 It can lead to muscle weakness that gets worse over time.

-Infants of mothers with MG are more likely to develop a temporary form.
+Infants of mothers with MG can have a temporary form.
 It is called neonatal MG.
-The mother’s abnormal antibodies enter the baby’s bloodstream.
 When the baby is born, there may be muscle weakness.
-The abnormal antibodies are often cleared from the baby in about 2 months.
-This will end the baby’s symptoms.
+It often stops in about 2 months.

 11/9/2015 DynaMed Plus Systematic Literature Surveillancehttp://www.dynamed.com/topics/dmp~AN~T113873/Myasthenia-gravis: Kuo CF, Grainge MJ, Valdes AM, et al. Familial aggregation of systemic lupus erythematosus and coaggregation of autoimmune diseases in affected families.
 JAMA Intern Med.
 2015;175(9):1518-1526.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.